Milena Govich: Career

-Law & Order

-Govich played the part of Jessica Rossi on the short-lived 2006 NBC legal drama Conviction, created by Dick Wolf.
-The day after that show was cancelled, Wolf invited her to join the cast of Law & Order for the 17th season, which premiered on September 22, 2006.
-Govich played Det.
-Nina Cassady, who joined the cast as the junior partner when Jesse L. Martin's character, Det.
-Ed Green, was elevated to senior partner upon the retirement of Det.
-Joe Fontana, who was portrayed by Dennis Farina.
-Govich guest-starred, as a different character, on the Law & Order episode "Flaw" (Season 16, Episode 2) in 2005, joining a list of Law & Order cast regulars who did the same before having a starring role in the series.
-Reuters reported on June 1, 2007, that Govich would be replaced by Jeremy Sisto.

 Directing

 Govich was one of eight filmmakers selected for the American Film Institute's Directing Workshop for Women, mentored by Paul Feig.
 Her directorial debut short film, Temporary (which gained her acceptance into AFI) has won multiple awards on the film festival circuit.

-Her upcoming short film, Unspeakable, written by David Cornue, is currently in post-production.
-It will serve as an episodic proof of concept for a one-hour TV drama, also written by Cornue.
+Her short film, Unspeakable, written by David Cornue, served as an episodic proof of concept for a one-hour TV drama, also written by Cornue.
 As of May 2020, it remains unreleased.

 Twelve years after leaving Law & Order, Govich reunited with Wolf as a director and co-executive producer for his CBS series FBI.

 Personal life

 Govich is married to David Cornue, a writer, composer and film producer.

 On October 10, 2008, Govich sang the U.S. national anthem at the New Jersey Devils home opener at the Prudential Center in Newark, New Jersey.
-She has also appeared twice on tour as the guest performer with Taiwanese pop star Fei Xiang.
+She has also appeared twice on tour as a guest performer with Taiwanese pop star Fei Xiang.